-Statutory Guidance - Governance Standards and Principles Our compliance status Evidence of compliance and justification for non-compliance A - Structure a) The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council.
+Statutory Guidance Governance Standards and Principles Our compliance status Evidence of compliance and justification for non-compliance A - Structure a) The management of the administration of benefits and strategic management of fund assets clearly rests with the main committee established by the appointing council.
 Compliant Somerset County Council has established the Somerset County Council Pensions Committee for this purpose.
-The specific Terms of Reference for the Committee are set out at Annex 1. b) That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee.
+The specific terms of reference for the Committee are set within the fund's Governance Policy Statement. b) That representatives of participating LGPS employers, admitted bodies and scheme members (including pensioner and deferred members) are members of either the main or secondary committee established to underpin the work of the main committee.
 Compliant The Pensions Committee includes representation of all the participating employers.
 Scheme Members (active, pensioner and deferred) are represented through a Unison nominated representative on the Pensions Committee. c) That where a secondary committee or panel has been established, the structure ensures effective communication across both levels.
 Not Applicable There are no secondary committees or panels in place. d) That where a secondary committee or panel has been established, at least one seat on the main committee is allocated for a member from the secondary committee or panel.
 Not Applicable There are no secondary committees or panels in place.

-Statutory Guidance - Governance Standards and Principles Our compliance status Evidence of compliance and justification for non-compliance B - Representation a) That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
-These include: i) employing authorities (including non-scheme employers, e.g., admitted bodies); Compliant The Pensions Committee includes representation of all the scheme employers, including the County Council, District Councils, the Police Authority and the Admitted Bodies. ii) scheme members (including deferred and pensioner scheme members); Compliant Scheme Members (active, pensioner and deferred) are represented through a Unison nominated representative on the Pensions Committee. iii) where appropriate, independent professional observers; Compliant The independent investment advisor attends all Pensions Committee Meetings. iv) expert advisors (on an ad-hoc basis).
+B - Representation a) That all key stakeholders are afforded the opportunity to be represented within the main or secondary committee structure.
+These include: i) employing authorities (including non-scheme employers, e.g., admitted bodies); Compliant The Pensions Committee includes representation of all the scheme employers, including the County Council, District Councils, the Police Authority and the Admitted Bodies. ii) scheme members (including deferred and pensioner scheme members); Compliant Scheme Members (active, pensioner and deferred) are represented through a Unison nominated representative on the Pensions Committee. iii) where appropriate, independent professional observers; Compliant The independent investment advisor attends all Pensions Committee Meetings. iv) expert advisors (on an adhoc basis).
 Compliant Our in-house officer expert advisors attend all Pension Committee meetings, including the Chief Financial Officer, investments manager and fund administration manager.
-The appointed actuary, external auditors and performance advisors also attend on an ad-hoc basis at least once per annum. b) That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights.
-Compliant All members of the Pensions Committee receive equal access to the papers and training and have equal speaking rights in the consideration and discussion of all matters as part of the decision making processes.
+The appointed actuary, external auditors and performance advisors also attend on an ad-hoc basis at least once per annum.

+b) That where lay members sit on a main or secondary committee, they are treated equally in terms of access to papers and meetings, training and are given full opportunity to contribute to the decision making process, with or without voting rights.

+All members of the Pensions Committee receive equal access to the papers and training and have equal speaking rights in the consideration and discussion of all matters as part of the decision making processes.